ropensci/rcites/README.md

 An R package to access the CITES Species+ database.
 Reference:
 UNEP (2017).
 The Species+ Website.
 Nairobi, Kenya.
 Compiled by UNEP-WCMC, Cambridge, UK.
 Available at: www.speciesplus.net.
 [Accessed 11/12/2017].

 # How it works so far.

+## Get a token

+So far we require the user to get its own token, *i.e.* it must signed up on the species plus / cites website: https://api.speciesplus.net/

+## Use our R client

-This is in-develpoment but you can already query species or taxa:
+This is in-development but you can already query species or taxa:

 ```
 devtools::install_github("ibartomeus/citesr")